King or Pharaoh?

 However, this is a historical blunder by the Bible.

-What does the Qur’an say about this?
-If the Qur’an copied from the Bible, surely it must have this error as well.
 In the Qur’an, the term “Pharaoh” is never used to refer to someone before the New Kingdom Period.
 The ruler of Egypt during the time of Joseph is called a “King” and never a Pharaoh.
-Additionally, the Qur’an calls the ruler of Egypt during the time of Moses “Pharaoh”.
+Additionally, the Qur’an correctly names the ruler of Egypt during the time of Moses as “Pharaoh”.
 This means that the Qur’an is perfectly historically accurate with its usage of this word, unlike the Bible.
+This would normally be an impossibility considering all the past points, namely that the biblical texts would be the only feasible source of information for the Prophet ﷺ, as the Qur’an is correcting the Bible’s mistakes here.
+However, this perfectly falls in line with the Qur’anic narrative that the Qur’an is not from the Prophet ﷺ, but from Allah ﷾ Himself.

 Credits to Islamic Awareness for the information used in this article.
 I recommend you give their article a read if you would like to see a more in-depth analysis of this correction.